selfcustody/krux-installer/README.md

   -F, --flash           If set, download the kboot.kfpkg firmware and flash.
 Otherwise, download firmware.bin and store in destdir
   -w, --wipe            Erase all device's data and firmware (CAUTION: this will make the device unable to work until you install a new firmware)
 ```

+## TODO

+- add `--gui` option to run an Graphical User Interface with kivy.